FreakFrakFrok/Raspicam/README.md

 If you feel you want to try it, you have two options to start using Raspicam on your Raspberry Pi

-Option 1
+Option 1:
-What do you need:
+What do you need
-  32gb micro sd
+-32gb micro sd
-  Raspberry with internet connection always available
+-Raspberry with internet connection always available

 Instructions:
 - Register your account at https://www.edatasoluciones.com/raspicam/Login